For more than 80 years, fraternities and sororities have been an important part of the Hartwick College experience.

 Greek organizations participate in a variety of service projects and philanthropic events throughout the year.
 There are always new opportunities to get involved and give back to the Oneonta community.

 The Office is Campus Activities serves as the primary advisors to Greek organizations.
-Hartwick College currently recognizes three fraternities and three sororities.
+Hartwick College currently recognizes three fraternities and four sororities.
 Each of these organizations is an important part of the Greek community.
 Each chapter has unique characteristics formulated from rich traditions, making them attractive to diverse populations.

 4th Floor, Dewar Union